bianccc01/VizSage/README.md

 - **Poor results**: Adjust `lr`, `lora_r`, or increase `epochs`
 - **API key errors**: Ensure your Hugging Face API key is correctly set in the `.env` file
 - **Dataset path errors**: Check that the `base_path` in `config.yaml` points to your data directory
+- **Metrics calculation errors**: Make sure you have installed the required packages with `pip install -r requirements.txt`

 ## 📜 License